gatsbyjs/gatsby/docs/blog/2019-08-13-Localised-strings-from-Kentico-Cloud-GatsbyJS-GraphQL/index.md

 If you're familiar with content management systems like [Kentico EMS](https://www.kentico.com/), then you will have come across the term [Resource Strings or localized Strings](https://docs.kentico.com/k12sp/multilingual-websites/setting-up-a-multilingual-user-interface/working-with-resource-strings).
 These localized strings replace the static text across your site and are a combination of a 'key' and 'value' pairing.
 The CMS consumes the 'key' to retrieve the 'value' of your chosen culture or language as and when required.
 The use of these localized strings gives editors the additional content management control required.

 Most CMS offer methods for handling these localized strings.
-However, with “headless”, API-first CMS, there’s no out-of-the-box feature and a best practice has to be established.
+However, with "headless", API-first CMS, there's no out-of-the-box feature and a best practice has to be established.
 I'm going to use [Kentico Cloud](https://kenticocloud.com/), a CaaS ([Content as a Service](https://en.wikipedia.org/wiki/Content_as_a_service)) platform which focuses on a content-first approach, providing you the ability to create, manage and distribute content without worrying about how and where it will be displayed.
 If you need to know more about Kentico Cloud and how to get started with it, you can catch up on the product through my previous post, [Getting started with Kentico Cloud](https://www.ileshmistry.com/getting-started-with-kentico-cloud/).

 _Disclaimer – Languages only apply to certain Kentico Cloud plans.
-For the approach in this article, I’m assuming cultures have been enabled in your selected subscription plan!_
+For the approach in this article, I'm assuming cultures have been enabled in your selected subscription plan!_

 The flexibility of Kentico Cloud means there are many ways to achieve the same goal.
-Having been through this several times, I’m going to step you through a best practice approach to creating and retrieving localized strings.
+Having been through this several times, I'm going to step you through a best practice approach to creating and retrieving localized strings.

 ## Identify your language

 Our first step is to determine how we are going to identify cultures or languages from the front end of the site.
-As Kentico Cloud is purely a content hub, there’s not the same set of localization web parts and widgets that you might get from a product like Kentico EMS.
+As Kentico Cloud is purely a content hub, there's not the same set of localization web parts and widgets that you might get from a product like Kentico EMS.
 We need an alternative to pick up that culture code.

 There are a few options here.
 You could be using a simple language switcher control on your site or application.
 Or, it might be as simple as deriving it from the URL e.g. _www.mysite.com/en-gb/about-us_ or _www.mysite.com/about-us?lang=en-gb_.

-Whichever route you’ve taken, once you know the culture code then you can get any ‘key’ and ‘value’ pairs for the required culture.
+Whichever route you've taken, once you know the culture code then you can get any 'key' and 'value' pairs for the required culture.

 ## Setting up your content type